-The Learning Support Department aims to ensure that all students irrespective of age, ability, ethnicity, language, class or background fulfil their potential.
-All students have a right to a broad and balanced curriculum which will meet their needs and which allows progression and coherence throughout the Key Stages.
-The Learning Support Department will support the students by advising on differentiation in all subject areas and will also offer in-class support to some identified groups.
-Hitchin Girls’ School promotes a Quality First Teaching approach to support.
-This means that all students will benefit from high quality teaching which will also support the needs of learners with specific needs.
+The Learning Support Department aims to ensure that all students, irrespective of age, ability, ethnicity, language, class or background, fulfil their potential.
+All students have a right to a broad and balanced curriculum that meets their needs, and which allows progression and coherence throughout the Key Stages.
+The Learning Support Department will support students by advising on differentiation in all subject areas and will also offer in-class support to some identified groups.
+Hitchin Girls’ School promotes a Quality First teaching approach.
+This means that all students will benefit from high quality teaching that will also support the needs of learners with specific needs.

-The department works closely with a number of outside agencies such as Speech and Language Therapy, Educational Psychologist, Minority Ethnic Curriculum Support Service, Counsellors, Advisory Teachers, Outreach and Reintegration Support Workers, Asylum, Refugee and Traveller Team, School Health Advisors etc. We also work in conjunction with other educational establishments and workplaces.
-We have a specific location available for students at lunchtimes, where they may get support from Learning Support Assistants or use the facilities to catch up work or do homeworks.
+The department works closely with a number of outside agencies, such as Speech and Language Therapy, Educational Psychologist, Minority Ethnic Curriculum Support Service, Counsellors, Advisory Teachers, Outreach and Reintegration Support Workers, Asylum, Refugee and Traveller Team, School Health Advisors, etc. We also work in conjunction with other educational establishments and workplaces.
+We have a specific location available for students at lunchtimes, where they may get support from Learning Support Assistants or use the facilities to do catch-up work or homework.
 There are also drop-in sessions for students who need support socially during lunchtimes.
 Students who have an Educational Healthcare Plan (EHCP) are offered a Key Worker from the Learning Support Department who they will meet with on a regular basis.

-Whilst every effort is made to gain information from primary feeder schools before a student arrives at Hitchin Girls' School, we would strongly advise that, if you have any concerns at all about special additional needs or any other issues, that you contact Mrs. L. Cole on 01462621300 or email email@example.com
+Whilst every effort is made to gain information from primary feeder schools before a student arrives at Hitchin Girls' School, we would strongly advise that, if you have any concerns at all about special additional needs or any other issues, you contact Mrs Cole on 01462 621300 or email email@example.com

 Meet the team